Mfoley196/mode_switch/src/consent_letter.md

 #### Who should I contact if I have questions regarding my participation in the study?

 If you have any questions regarding this study, or would like additional information to assist you in reaching a decision about participation, please contact Dr. Daniel Vogel at 516.888.4567 x33561 or by email at [dvogel@uwaterloo.ca](mailto:dvogel@uwaterloo.ca).
 You can also contact any member of the research team listed on the first page of the consent letter.

+---

+### Consent Form

+By providing your consent, you are not waiving your legal rights or releasing the investigator(s) or involved institution(s) from their legal and professional responsibilities.

+I have read the information presented in the information letter about a study led by Dr. Daniel Vogel, School of Computer Science, University of Waterloo.
+I have had the opportunity to ask questions related to the study and have received satisfactory answers to my questions and any additional details. **I was informed that participation in the study is voluntary and that I can withdraw this consent by informing the researcher.**

+This study has been reviewed and received ethics clearance through a University of Waterloo Research Ethics Committee ORE# 31173.
+If you have questions for the Committee contact the Office of Research Ethics at 1-519-888-4567 ext.
+36005 or [ore-ceo@uwaterloo.ca](mailto:ore-ceo@uwaterloo.ca).
+For all other questions contact Dr. Daniel Vogel, School of Computer Science, University of Waterloo at 519-888-4567 ext.
+33561 or [dvogel@uwaterloo.ca](mailto:dvogel@uwaterloo.ca)